Organization of Iranian Kurdistan Struggle

+During the 2026 Kurdish–Iranian crisis Khabat joined other Iranian Kurdish parties in creating the Coalition of Political Forces of Iranian Kurdistan.

 History

 Before establishment

 In 1979, a series of demonstrations against the monarchy took place in Iran, later known as the Iranian People's Revolution or the Islamic Revolution because all different ethnic groups of Iran participated in it.
 The result of this revolution was an Islamic republic.
 The beginning of the revolution in Kurdistan began in Mahabad, then Baneh, people marched and demonstrated against the Shah with different slogans, led by Sheikh Jalal Hosseini, especially after the funeral of Khan Ahmad Khani.
 Sheikh Jalal attacked the authorities of the Shah of Iran and called them tyrannical and spoke about the corruption and evils of this government to the people.
 They were able to defeat the Shah's authorities and establish several self-governing councils.
 After the victory of the revolution and the fall of the monarchy, Khomeini's return from Paris to Tehran and the formation of a provisional government headed by a businessman, The forces of East Kurdistan led by Sheikh Ezadin Hosseini visited the Supreme Leader of the Iranian Revolution, Ayatollah Ali Khamenei, to discuss Kurdish rights.
 However, the visit was unsuccessful because the newly elected authorities believed that this would lead to the division of Iran and therefore did not implement Sheikh Jalal's demands.
 Although they had expressed their support for Kurdistan's rights at the beginning of the revolution, they were against it after the victory of the revolution.
 The leaders of the Iranian revolution decided to hold a referendum to choose a new system of governance.
 The only question asked to the people was the monarchy or the Islamic Republic.
 Many people in Iran participated, but few Kurds because they believed that the referendum had no indication of granting Kurdish rights, especially Sheikh Ezzadin.
 In an Iranian newspaper, he announced that he would not participate in the referendum.
 Then other forces, especially the Democratic Party and Komala, encouraged the people not to participate.
 In the end, however, the referendum was successful and led to the establishment of an Islamic republic.
 Kurds being primarily Sunni Muslims were largely against the establishment of the Shia theocracy.
 Khomeini's forces accused Kurds of infidelity and separatism and attacked them.

 A 3 month clash erupted between Kurds and Khomeini's forces.
 Khomeini appointed Sadeq Khalkhali as the legitimate ruler of Kurdistan and gave him all the powers.
 After that, Khalkhali went to Kurdistan and asked for help and support from Kurdish figures but was rejected.
 Khalkhali attacked Sheikh Jalal's family in Baneh and killed them.
 He also started killing and executing those who worked against the government.
 These led to the Qarne massacre, the Qalatan massacre and many other incidents.